What is identity theft?

 The Federal Trade Commission (FTC) has a website that addresses identity theft.
 Please visit their site.
 You will find many valuable resources to help you deal with identity theft.
 Click here for the FTC Web Site

 The Ohio Attorney General's Office also has Identity Theft information.
-Click here to go to the Attorney General Web site
+Click here to go to the OH Attorney General's Web site